austindrf/Minecraft-Bedrock-Dedicated-Server-Manager/README.md

 starts with bedrock-server (only in the current directory)

-You can use 'pyinstaller' to make this program easier to use pyinstaller --onefile '.\Minecraft Server Updater.py'
+You can use 'pyinstaller' to make this program easier to use run "pyinstaller --onefile '.\Minecraft Server Updater.py'"

 Folder should look like this:
 any folder/